Wanted: Company Seeks Hundreds of Kids Ages 3 to 5 for Paid Voiceover Work

 (You know, American English as opposed to British English.
 It’s the difference between saying “apartment” or “flat.”
 “French fries” or “chips.”
 “Line” or “queue.”)

 The Australia-based company will pay participants $10AUD to $50AUD, depending on the total number of recordings they do.
 Based on the current exchange rate, that’s between $7.50 and $37.50 in American dollars.

-Appen is looking for 1,000 kids in the 3-5 age group, and 500 kids in the 6-8 age group.
+Appen is looking for 1,000 kids in the 3-5 age group.
 You must have a PayPal or Skrill account to be compensated.
 (Skrill is like a British version of PayPal.)